acarteas/Teaching-MobileApps/projects/project 1/DesignDocument.md

 ***
 This is a word scrambler.
 With a custom scramble algorithm, tt takes an expression of words and scrambles the letters according to the user's choice of buttons.
 This application may implemented in a scenario where a user may enjoy watching letters and words get mixed, processed and blended up.

+Each button will assign a specific task

+Button 1: move 3rd word down 10
+Button 2: shift left once
+Button 3: shift right once
+Mystery Button: Get the first letter of the string; assign it a number a=1,b=2,...; shift the first word of the expression that many WORDS over
 ***